chainstack/graph-deployment/helmfile/README.md

 }
 ```

-If everything is ok you will get a response containing indexed info.
+If everything is ok, you will get a response containing indexed information.

-### Exposing Graph Protocol Node to the Internet
+### Exposing The Graph protocol node to the Internet

-The graph protocol node does not expose itself to the internet by default.
+The Graph protocol node does not expose itself to the Internet by default.

 One method of exposure is to utilize the LoadBalancer service.

-Do note that the downside of this approach is that it would expose the installation to the web.
+Do note that the downside of this approach is that it will expose the installation to the web.

 #### Ingress resource

-You can use built-in ingress support to expose graph node to the internet.
+You can use the built-in ingress support to expose The Graph node to the Internet.

-You can configure that using `ingress` and `ingressWebsocket` structure in `values/graphprotocol-node-query.yaml` .
+You can configure that by using the `ingress` and `ingressWebsocket` structure in `values/graphprotocol-node-query.yaml` .

-This would expose ports used by the graph protocol node to the web.
+This will expose the ports used by The Graph protocol node to the web.

-Do note you'll need to run the below commands for changes to be reflected.
+Do note you will need to run the below commands for the changes to be reflected.

 ```
 helmfile -f helmfile-standalone.yaml -n <namespace> apply